-The coronavirus has impacted nearly everyone in the country.
+Last year’s pandemic has impacted nearly every business in the country.
 Now, accountants might find themselves wondering how to create a secure work environment for themselves and their clients.

-The needs of your clients are changing and so is the industry.
-Furthermore, new regulations created as a consequence of the coronavirus are affecting business practices.
+The needs of your clients are changing, and so is the industry.
+Furthermore, new regulations created as a consequence of COVID-19 are affecting business practices.

-With that in mind, here are a few changes the CPA’s will experience in the coming years.
+With that in mind, here are a few changes that CPA’s will experience in the coming years.

 All businesses including CPA firms are looking to get employees back to work.
 These are some guidelines that might help your firm organize itself as the country begins to open up again.